 numbers 69 to about 132

 From about number 65 - 69 onward a marked change is seen.
-The familiar decorative forms gave way to utilitarian items, in compliance with wartime regulations that were introduced during or after 1942.
+The familiar decorative forms gave way to utilitarian items, in compliance with wartime regulations that were introduced during 1942.
 The new wartime range included kitchenware and tableware, shaving mugs, lamp bases and acid jars.
 Some were revivals of PPP shapes from ten years earlier.
 From number 111 the potter's shape book shows items made for the army including cups, mugs, salad bowls and pickle jars.
 Shape number 129 is labelled 'Mug, Migrant Camp', marking the immediate aftermath of the war.